 The Princes Casino is well maintained, clean, fully air-conditioned and has free drinks to help you get warmed up for a night of gambling.
 The country has a sizable Chinese community due to lax immigration policies favoring Asians, and this is often reflected in the casino’s main clientele.

 The casino opens at noon and the slot machines jingle until 4 in the morning.
 There is even a small show featuring dancing Russian girls every night (we’re not making this up!).
 Belizeans are not heavy gamblers – but they are picking up fast.
-Thus you will find a mixed clientele most days – Chinese, Belizeans, and Central Americans – including some attractive women playing the slot machines.
+You will find a mixed clientele most days – Chinese, Belizeans, and Central Americans – including some attractive young women idly playing the slot machines.
 For some unknown reason the few times we ventured into the casino there were almost no tourists.
 The area around this casino is not safe for walking around – day or night.
 Due to a proliferation of bars and discotheques in the area, thieves and muggers are common.
-Taxi drivers have been described as “pushy”.
-If you must go we would suggest you stay elsewhere and catch a cab of your choice to the casino and back.
+Taxi drivers have been described as “pushy.
+If you must go we would suggest you stay elsewhere and catch a cab of your choice to the casino and back, and be very sober.

 As a hotel and restaurant this casino is severely lacking.
 The staff is friendly but the end product is heavily criticized on most traveler’s forums.
 As for the casino, here is a typical comment: